encoredev/examples/ts/socket-io/README.md

 This is a starter template for building a chat application using [Encore.ts](https://encore.dev) and [Socket.io](https://socket.io/).
 It implements a Socket.io server and client, served using a raw endpoint in Encore.ts.

-**Note**: Encore.ts offers streaming APIs as part of the built-in framework functionality.
-We recommend using this for real-time streaming if possible as this enables using other Encore features like tracing.
+**Note**: Socket.io is currently not supported by Encore Cloud as it requires an unsupported port setup.
+Therefore we recommend instead using the built-in streaming APIs offered by Encore.ts.
+This also enables using other Encore features like tracing.
 Learn more in the [streaming API docs](https://encore.dev/docs/ts/primitives/streaming-apis).

 ## Chat Implementation